devopsmakers/xterrafile/README.md

 ```

 ## How to use
-By default, `xterrafile` expects a file named `Terrafile` which will contain your terraform module dependencies in YAML format.
+By default, `xterrafile` expects a file named `./Terrafile` which will contain your terraform module dependencies in YAML format.

 Specifying modules in your `Terrafile`:
 ```